ipb-halle/MetFrag/projects/metfragcl/index.md

 <h4>Statistical Scoring</h4>
-MetFrag now includes scoring parameters based on a statistical learning approach (Bayesian model).
+MetFrag also includes scoring parameters based on a statistical learning approach (Bayesian model).
 The new scores can be used along with the FragmenterScore as follows:

 <div class="code">
  <table>